 The schedule, budget, and information concerns, as discussed previously, lead to the mitigation of risk.
 Ultimately, having a method or procedure in place that limits your exposure and controls risk is a valuable asset.
 Having the ability to control cost limits the risk of losing money or profit on your construction project.
 Have the ability to determine the precise locating of underground utilities limits the risk of having a utility strike, injury, project delay, or repair.

 We, at Ground Penetrating Radar Systems, are finding more and more frequently that this type of testing and inspection is being called for in project specifications.
 The specs are typically drafted, in a combined effort, between the project designers (engineers and architects) and owners.
 These parties are typically very concerned with scheduling, budgeting, and correct information with regards to their projects.
 They want to be sure they limit the amount of unforeseen circumstances that could impact those three crucial areas in the project construction process.
-Thus, they write specifications that require ground penetrating radar, utility locating, concrete imaging, etc. Why?
+Thus, they write specifications that require ground penetrating radar, private utility locating, concrete imaging, etc. Why?
 The answer is simple; ultimately, they want to limit the risk on the project.
 Limiting risk allows for better planning, proper budgeting and more money on the bottom line.

 Ground Penetrating Radar is another tool in their toolbox for helping to limit the risk associated with construction projects.
 Further, they want to know that all options have been exercised to limit these risks.
 Join them.
 Pick up the phone or shoot a quick email to the team at Ground Penetrating Radar Systems and let us tell you what information we can provide to your project that will help limit the overall risk and exposure you as the contractor/owner are carrying.